SamGrah/httpBin/README.md

 ## Instructions
 First, build all necessary docker images.
-Docker must be installed an running in the environment.
+Docker must be installed and running in the environment.
 ```
 > make up_build
 ```